-A program of music is essential at the many atmospheric Viennese Christmas markets - such as the Vienna Christmas Dream on City Hall Square, the Christmas Village on Maria Theresien Platz, the Old Viennese Christmas Market on Freyung, the Cultural and Christmas Market in front of Schönbrunn Palace, the Art Advent on Karlsplatz and the Winter Market on Riesenradplatz.
+A program of music is essential at the many atmospheric Viennese Christmas markets - such as the Vienna Christmas Dream on City Hall Square, the Christmas Village on Maria-Theresien-Platz, the Old Viennese Christmas Market on Freyung, the Christmas Market Schloss Schönbrunn, the Art Advent on Karlsplatz and the Winter Market on Riesenradplatz.

 Gala and more at the Konzerthaus

 The Wiener Konzerthaus stands for variety – which is also reflected during Advent.
 The traditional gala event Christmas in Vienna is held here.
-The offering of stars this Christmas includes the opera greats Valentina Naforniță, Angela Denoke, Dmitry Korchak, Adrian Eröd and José Feliciano, accompanied by the Vienna Radio Symphony Orchestra, the Wiener Singakademie and the Vienna Boys' Choir (December 20 and 21).
+The offering of stars this Christmas includes the opera greats Michael Schade, Bo Skovhus, Genia Kühmeier and Marianne Crebassa, accompanied by the ORF Vienna Radio Symphony Orchestra, the Wiener Singakademie and the Vienna Boys' Choir (December 20 and 21).

-Die Seer give a Christmas concert during their city tour on December 22, with quiet numbers, acoustically reduced to the essentials.
+Die Seer give "The big Christmas concert" during their city tour on December 22: an atmospheric evening with quiet numbers, acoustically pared back to the essentials.

 Advent at the Musikverein

-A range of Christmas sounds from Franz Schubert to Leonard Cohen is performed by the Vienna Imperial Philharmonics on December 22.
+A range of Christmas sounds from George Friedrich Handel to Irving Berlin is performed by the Vienna Imperial Philharmonics on December 22.
 This is followed in the evening by the Christmas Concert with pieces by Joseph Leopold Eybler, Wolfgang Amadeus Mozart and Joseph Haydn.

-On December 20, the Karlskirche (Church of St. Charles) is the venue for the traditional Christmas concert of the Ural Cossack Choir.
+On December 15, the Karlskirche (Church of St. Charles) is again the venue for the traditional Christmas concert of the Ural Cossack Choir.
 The traditional choir founded in 1924, in which the great bass-baritone Ivan Rebroff started his career, fascinates the audience with its vocal brilliance.

-The Bolshoi Don Cossacks give their Christmas concert at the Wiener Konzerthaus.
-Projections add to the atmospheric performance of this large male choir (23 December).
+The Bolshoi Don Cossacks give their annual Christmas concert at the Wiener Konzerthaus.
+Projections add to the atmospheric performance of this large male voice choir (December 23).